Python-SIP/sip/sphinx/c_api.rst

     functions are available (see :directive:`%MethodCode`).

+.. c:function:: SIP_RELEASE_GIL(sip_gilstate_t sipGILState)

+    .. versionadded:: 4.14.4

+    This is called from the handwritten code specified with the :directive:`VirtualErrorHandler` in order to release the Python Global Interpreter Lock (GIL) prior to changing the execution path (e.g. by throwing a C++ exception).
+It should not be called under any other circumstances.

+    :param sipGILState:
+        an opaque value provided to the handwritten code by SIP.

 .. c:macro:: SIP_SSIZE_T

     This is a C preprocessor macro that is defined as ``Py_ssize_t`` for Python